 Your personal data will be transferred to — and maintained on — computers and servers located outside of your country where the data protection laws may differ from those in your jurisdiction.
 If you are located outside the United States and choose to provide personal data to us, please note that we transfer personal data to the United States and process it there pursuant to our Standard Contractual Clauses (EU Model Contracts).
 We also transfer personal data to Ramallah, Palestine, and process it there pursuant to our Standard Contractual Clauses (EU Model Contracts).

 European data protection laws permit the European Commission to make decisions about the adequacy of protection for personal data in respect of transfers which are binding on EU member states.
 These laws recognise that if a data exporter adopts the “standard contractual clauses” adopted by the European Commission, this will provide an adequate safeguard as required by law.
-We have Standard Contractual Clauses in place with our entity in Ramallah, Palestine.
+We have Standard Contractual Clauses in place with our entity in Ramallah, Palestine and our entity in the USA.

 In particular, as further specified in this Fair Processing Notice, we will maintain compliance with data protection principles by adhering to the following practices: